lorenzo-stoakes/linux-vm-notes/funcs.md

 #### Returns

-A copy of the input PMD with `set` appended to its flag bitfield.
+A copy of the input PTE with `set` appended to its flag bitfield.

 ---